Create a Watch Face Using Tag Expressions

 3. Change individual component’s color to #FFFFFF or white.

-1. Drag the Background slider to 16% and remove tags in Value properties of each component of Group_Background.
+1. Drag the Background slider to 16% and remove tags in the Value properties of each component of Group_Background.

 2. Change Group_ColorChange color to #FF001E or red.